 - original supply cost is the amount that the ticket was first sold to a purchaser by an authorised seller, excluding any transaction costs

-- it will be an offence to use 'ticket bots' or other software to buy tickets in a way that goes against the terms and conditions of the authorised ticket seller's website
+- it is an offence to use 'ticket bots' or other software to buy tickets in a way that goes against the terms and conditions of the authorised ticket seller's website

-- it will be an offence to make the supply of tickets dependent on other purchases.
+- it is an offence to make the supply of tickets dependent on other purchases.

 Tickets can be resold, so long as:

 - the price is not more than 110% of the original ticket price

 - the advertising requirements outlined below are met.